ibm-cloud-docs/EventStreams/eventstreams152.md

 The core functionality of the produce API remains the same, but small changes in properties and formats are required.
 In particular, consider the following:

 * **Endpoint URL**<br/>
-    The URL of the API is unique to each service instance and must be retrieved from the 'kafka_http_url' property of a service credentials object or service key.
-Previously this URL was retrieved from the 'kafka_rest_url' property of the applications VCAP_SERVICES.
+    The URL of the API is unique to each service instance and must be retrieved from the <code>kafka_http_url</code> property of a service credentials object or service key.
+Previously this URL was retrieved from the <code>kafka_rest_url</code> property of the applications VCAP_SERVICES.

 * **Authentication**<br/>
     In addition to the previously supported method of placing an API key in the X-Auth-Token header, clients can now also authenticate using either Basic Auth or a bearer token

 * **Methods**<br/>
-    Messages are sent by POSTing a request to a single method with the path '/topics/&lsquo;topic_name&rsquo;/records'.
-This replaces the previous path 'topics/&lsquo;topic_name&rsquo;'
+    Messages are sent by POSTing a request to a single method with the path <code>'/topics/&lt;topic_name&gt;/records'</code>.
+This replaces the previous path <code>'topics/&lt;topic_name&lt;'</code>.

 * **Body**<br/>
     Two new content types 'text/plain' and 'application/json' are supported, which allow the message payload to be set directly in the body of the HTTP request.
 These replace the previous 'application/vnd.kafka.binary.v1+json' binary embedded format.
 Each message must be sent in its own HTTP request.
 If a message key is required, this can now be set as either a text or binary value in the 'key/keyType' HTTP request query parameters.